Use this map to find all places mentioned in the article below.

 Once refreshed, head toward the Danube's bank, where stretches the imposing campus of the Budapest University of Technology and Economics.
 With over 20,000 students and an acclaimed reputation, it's one of Hungary's most important academic institutions.
 I especially enjoy roaming its leafy campus and visiting a few of its notable buildings.

-The most recognizable is the enormous central "K" building (1909), designed by Alajos Hauszmann, the university's own professor (the best view is actually from the Pest side).
-Try also to get a sneak peek at the library's impressive Gothic Revival reading room ("Kö" building).
-Finally, architecture buffs might enjoy seeing a socialist realist building ("R"), which was the communist state-imposed architeture style of the mid-1950s.
-(See a full list of Budapest's best buildings.)
+The most recognizable is the central "K" building (1909), designed by Alajos Hauszmann, the university's own professor (the best view of it is actually from the Pest side).
+Try to also get a glimpse of the library's impressive Gothic Revival reading room ("Kö" building).
+Finally, architecture buffs might enjoy the "R" building, erected in a socialist-realist style.
+It was the state-imposed architectural style of the early years of communism, best known for its primitive decorations featuring joyful laborers.
+(See our full list of Budapest's most interesting buildings.)

 After you've discovered the campus, try Stoczek canteen for a low-priced, stereotypical cafeteria lunch surrounded by students and academic staff.
 Across the campus are two adorable "mom-and-pop" designer stores run by local artists.
 Fiók for Graphics sells cute stationery, while Repertory specializes in jewelry and clothing.